cmu-odml/cmu-odml.github.io/labs/05_carbon.md

 Lab 4: Carbon
 ===
-In this lab you will gain experience measuring the inference energy use of ML models on different hardware platforms, and converting those measurements into estimated carbon emissions. **You will do this lab as a group project with your class project team**, and you only need to submit a single report jointly for your team.
+In this lab you will gain experience measuring the inference energy use of ML models on different hardware platforms, and converting those measurements into estimated carbon emissions.
+-  **You will do this lab as a group project with your class project team**, and you only need to submit a single report jointly for your team.
+- You need to collect a [USB Multimeter](https://www.amazon.com/gp/product/B07DCTG6LH/) or [Kill-a-Watt](https://www.amazon.com/P3-P4400-Electricity-Usage-Monitor/dp/B00009MDBU/) from us to complete this lab.
+- This is an _**inference**_ only lab, but there are lots of variables that affect power draw, so you will need to run inference multiple times.
+- You now should be familiar with lots of the issues, so this lab is a bit more open ended.

 Preliminaries
 ---